kadircenk/windows_wifi_hotspot/README.md

 # windows_wifi_hotspot
 Batch files for creating wifi hotspot on your pc, without installing any other programs.
 (Req. to have Administrator account)

-//For windows 10, do the following lines.
+For windows 10, do the following lines.
 For other versions of Windows, figure it out yourself by reading the following lines.

 1. Run the "wifi_set.bat" and the "wifi_start.bat" files, respectively.